uvarc/rc-learning/content/notes/benchmark/index.md

 True or false:

 1. "If I use more cores/GPUs, my job will run faster."
-1. "I can save SUs by using more cores/GPUs, since my job will run faster."
+1. "I can save SU by using more cores/GPUs, since my job will run faster."
 1. "I should request all cores/GPUs on a node."

 <details><summary>Show answer</summary>